Piplup7575/bookmarkletscripts/README.md

 # bookmarkletscripts
-a bunch of crap scripts I've made because my site got taken down
+a bunch of bad scripts I've made because my site got taken down

 if running without console, add `javascript:` ahead of it, and bookmark it.